remap/ndn-pi/README.md

 are creating network certificates for all other nodes in the network, and maintaining a list of available services.

-The default configuration file for the controller (found at /home/pi/.ndn/controller.conf in the image) consists of just the network name and the controller name:
+The configuration for the controller consists of just the network name (default is '/home') and the controller name (default is 'controller').
+The default configuration file can be in /home/pi/.ndn/controller.conf.

-	{
-		controllerName controller
-		environmentPrefix home
-	}

 To change controller settings, you may edit this file, or run the included ndn-iot-controller script:

         ndn-iot-controller <network-name> <controller-name>